dct2012/4wm/README.md

   * constantly impove readability.

 * Work on floating layout.
-  * make sure floating windows are always on top.
   * handle movefocus and moveclient.

 * Add a command to invert the current windows color.